thomassuedbroecker/hackathon-information/README.md

 ## 3) Feature Codes to upgrade your Lite to a Trial Account

+* Get your feature code from http://ibm.biz/featurecode, here you have to contact one of the IBM Mentors to get the needed **confirmation code**

-You can get a feature code from http://cognitiveclass.ai
+* You can get a feature code from http://cognitiveclass.ai

 ## 4) Useful getting started resources from the Call for Code challenge